This post may contain affiliate links. See our affiliate disclosure for more.

 Docracy is an open source collection of contracts for various professions—including freelancers and small businesses.
 You can edit them in Word or PDF format.

-Unlike a word processor, they have online tools that allow you to send and receive digital signatures.
+Unlike a word processor, they have online tools that allow you to send and receive electronic signatures.
 This is a step in the right direction, but the word Open Source means that you have no idea where these documents are coming from.
 If you choose to go this route, you still want a lawyer to review them.

 Bonsai is a free contract program that is created for freelancers.
 They also have integrated payment options, which makes it convenient for you to handle payments as well.